Pistons edge Pacers 96-94, keep Indiana winless

 REPEAT

-Indiana entered the night one of five NBA teams without a victory.
+Indiana (0-3) is the last remaining team in the Eastern Conference without a victory.
 The Pacers are minus star guard Victor Oladipo, who is still working his way back from a right knee injury.

-But the Pistons are nowhere near full strength either — Blake Griffin (hamstring and knee injuries) hasn’t played yet this season — and they’ve still beaten Indiana twice.
+But the Pistons are nowhere near full strength either — Griffin (hamstring and knee injuries) hasn’t played yet this season — and they’ve beaten Indiana twice.

+“We fought with them hard in the second half,” Pacers center Myles Turner said.
+“We still have to start games a bit better.”

 TIP-INS

-Pacers: G Jeremy Lamb (right hip pointer) did not play.
+Pacers: G Jeremy Lamb (right hip pointer) did not play. … Indiana won the turnover battle 20-8.

-Pistons: Detroit was also without G Reggie Jackson (lower back tightness) and rookie F Sekou Doumbouya (concussion protocol). … Former Pistons star Isiah Thomas was at the game, and the team announced it is teaming up with him on a champagne sponsorship deal.
+Pistons: Jackson was out with lower back tightness, and rookie F Sekou Doumbouya (concussion protocol) missed the game as well. … Former Pistons star Isiah Thomas was at the game, and the team announced it is teaming up with him on a champagne sponsorship deal. … Detroit shot 13 of 24 from 3-point range.

 UP NEXT